 Are you looking to upgrade to your cooking tools or replenish your pantry?
 Check out my kitchen tools shop page and pantry staples shop page to find my must-have kitchen tools, pantry items, and other Whip & Wander favorites.

 LOOKING FOR MORE PIZZA INSPIRATION?

 Love this BBQ Chicken Pizza recipe?
 Here are some additional favorites for your next pizza night:

 - Sausage, Fennel, and Calabrian Chili Pizza

 This BBQ Chicken Pizza starts with a base of smokey bbq sauce and is topped with melty Colby jack cheese, savory sliced bbq chicken, red onion, spicy pickled jalapenos, and sweet pineapple chunks.
 It's equal parts smokey, spicy, and sweet and makes for a well-balanced BBQ Chicken Pizza that is one of my favorites!

 - ½ recipe Easy Same-Day Pizza Dough

 - 1 tbsp olive oil

-- 8 oz (about 1 cup) Smoky BBQ Sauce (If you’d like to make your own, this Spicy Red BBQ Sauce is super tasty with a kick of spice.
-For bottled BBQ Sauce I recommend Stubb’s Smokey Mesquite or Lillie’s Q Smoky).
+- 8 oz (about 1 cup) Smoky BBQ Sauce (homemade Spicy Red BBQ Sauce or bottled Stubb’s Smokey Mesquite or Lillie’s Q Smoky)

 - 40 g (about 3 slices) red onion